neoking89/owlsight/README.md

 - Added `config_per_agent` option to the `config:agentic` section.
 This option can be used to specify a different configuration file for each agent.
 - Various minor bugfixes, features and stability improvements.

+**2.6.1**
+- Some critical bugfixes, like:
+  * fixed error where GGUF models could not be loaded through config:huggingface.
+  * fixed error where generated pythoncode was not correctly parsed from modelresponse.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com